p-satwik/Olympics-Data-Analysis/README.md

 # 🏅 Olympics Data Analysis & Visualization

 An interactive web application that provides various insights and analysis of historical Olympics data.
-This project, deployed on Heroku, allows users to explore Olympic records through dynamic charts, tables, and visualizations.
+Deployed on Heroku, allows users to explore Olympic records through dynamic charts, tables, and visualizations.

 ## 🌟 Features